-« Where can I eat on the cheap in Paris? » is a question that used to have few good responses; it was mostly a quiche or a sandwich from a boulangerie eaten on the sidewalk or in a park.
+« Where can I eat inexpensively in Paris? » is a question that used to have few good responses; it was mostly a quiche or a sandwich from a boulangerie eaten on the sidewalk or in a park.
 While that’s still a good fallback, Parisians , the world’s most opulent Socialists , are pulling a retro move that will make you scratch your head, thinking, “How is this SO cheap?”
 The decor says, « Bloomberg » but the prices are pure « Bernie » (so far none are owned by Russians, so there’s not much ‘Trump’-flavored).

 Let us meet the trend causing Parisians to stack uncharacter neatly into lines outside these palaces of classic Frenchy goodness wrapped in worth-mentioning interior design.